Special Event Permits

 - Block Party is a permit that allows 1 to 4 city blocks to be closed, but with specific criteria that must be met.
 Please note there are 4 pages to this permit application.
 To apply for a Block Party Permit complete the following application packet:

 - Please use the application and instruction links above to close streets for an Intersection Repair Project.
 These are permits that allow two streets (4 blocks) to be closed during an intersection painting project in conjunction with City Repair.
-(For more information about City Repair projects, click here.)
+(For more information about City Repair projects, click here.).
+Please see the Block Party Instructions link above for detailed instructions for application completion for Intersection Repair Projects block party permits.

 - In rare cases, the configuration of your street or the scope of your event may require more complex traffic control.
-In this case, you may be required to provide street closure insurance.
 If you think this may apply to your event, call 503-823-4003.

 - Having amplified music at your event?
 Contact the Noise Control Office for a noise variance permit.